sjpence/manual-mds220/05_Operation.md

 - **START** - Starts the soldering cycle.
 (Turns green when solder is up to temperature)
 - **ABORT** - Stops the soldering cycle and returns carriage to the home position.
 - **Preheat On/Off** - Turns on and off the Radiant Panel Preheater.
+- **Solder On/Off** - Turns on and off the Solder Pot heater.
+- **Recipe: #** - Switches to the Recipe Summary and Selection screen.
-- **Current Recipe** - Displays the parameter set currently in memory.
+- **Spray Fluxer** - Switches to the Spray FLuxer screen to set spray fluxer parameters.
-- **Recipe Setup** - Allows the operator to recall recipes previously saved and to setup new recipes.
-- **Options** - Switches to the Options screen to change certain machine settings.
+- **Settings** - Switches to the Settings screen to change certain machine settings.
-- **Monitor** - Switches to the Monitor screen in order to view the countdown timers that run during the soldering cycle.
+- **Options** - Switches to the Options screen in order to manually trigger devices and check sensor status.

+## SELECTING A PROCESS RECIPE

 In order to change the currently selected recipe or to setup a new recipe, the Recipe Setup button is pressed.
 The following screen appears: